The Power of Music

 Music is a powerful force in our world that can be used to glorify God and help His people stay close to Him (Ephesians 5:19).
 Jesus said, “…I am come that they might have life, and that they might have it more abundantly” (John 10:10).
 Because God loves us, He gave His people the gift of music to be a blessing.

-There are also many rock or metal groups that are considered “neutral,” not openly spiritual for good or evil.
-While not all rock and metal bands are openly satanic, the lifestyle and/or lyrics of many bands are often not in harmony with Scripture.
+In addition, the lifestyle and/or lyrics of many bands are often not in harmony with Scripture.
 Their lyrics as well as rhythm of their music often promote rebellion, sexual impulses or negative emotions such as anger or depression.
-Satan is subtle (Genesis 3:1) and Christians who desire to stay close to God have to be careful of what is allowed in the mind (2 Corinthians 10:4-5).
+Satan is subtle (Genesis 3:1) and Christians who desire to be connected to God have to be careful of what they receive in their minds (2 Corinthians 10:4-5).

 Music that is satanic is not limited to rock and metal alone.
 Any style can be used by Satan.
 This is why we must be careful of both the words as well as the rhythm or “spirit” of the music.
 Paul wrote, “I will sing with the spirit, and I will sing with the understanding also” (1 Corinthians 14:15).